jiwang6/PEX-4-CHWA-WANG/README.md

 What if, hear me out, we had a program that would check our spelling?
 Time to sell all my belongings, move to Silicon Valley, and live off Soylent and pure start-up energy.

-TIME TO DISRUPT HE INDUSTRY BABY, 2070 PARADIGM SHIFT!!!!
+TIME TO DISRUPT THE INDUSTRY BABY, 2070 PARADIGM SHIFT!!!!

 ## Joke of the Semester
 my GPA